braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 ![Segment Extension Processing][5]

-## Step 5: using your extension in a segment
+## Step 5: Use your extension in a segment

 Once you have created an extension, you can use it as a filter when creating a segment or defining an audience for a campaign or Canvas.
 Start by choosing **Braze Segment Extension** from the filter list under the **User Attributes** section.